 Peripheral artery disease (PAD) involves the narrowing of the arteries in the lower extremities due to atherosclerosis.
 In atherosclerosis, plaques of fatty material are deposited on the inner walls of the blood vessels, making them narrower and leading to pain and potential loss of function in the legs and feet.
 PAD is not rare — data shows that roughly six percent of U.S. adults over 40 have some degree of PAD.
 That equates to almost eight million people.

 At Premier Cardiology, we use laser atherectomy as one option for treating PAD.
-In laser atherectomy, a catheter that emits high-energy light is used to unblock the artery.
+In laser atherectomy, a catheter that emits high-energy light unblocks the artery.
 The procedure is effective and safe.

 What is laser atherectomy?

 There are different methods of atherectomy, or clearing a blood vessel blocked by plaque buildup.
 At Premier Cardiology Consultants, we like laser atherectomy as an option because it is minimally invasive and effective.
 Whereas other methods of atherectomy use cutting blades to bore through the obstruction, laser atherectomy uses laser energy to vaporize the blockage and return blood flow.

 Peripheral artery disease (PAD) Symptoms

 When a blood vessel becomes increasingly blocked by the buildup of plaque this can lead to the following symptoms:

 - Pain and numbness in the legs and feet